On this page:

 There are a lot of steps you can take to keep your heart healthy.

 Try to be more physically active.
 Talk with your doctor about the type of activities that would be best for you.
 If possible, aim to get at least 30 minutes of moderate-intensity activity on most or all days of the week.
 Every day is best.
 It doesn’t have to be done all at once—10-minute periods will do.
 Start by doing activities you enjoy—brisk walking, dancing, bowling, bicycling, or gardening, for example.
-See For More Information to find out how to contact Go4Life®, an exercise and physical activity campaign from the National Institute on Aging (NIA) at NIH.
-Go4Life is designed to help you fit exercise and physical activity into your daily life.
+Visit Go4Life®, an exercise and physical activity campaign from the National Institute on Aging (NIA) at NIH, designed to help you fit exercise and physical activity into your daily life.

 If you smoke, quit.
 Smoking adds to the damage to artery walls.
 It’s never too late to get some benefit from quitting smoking.
 Quitting, even in later life, can over time, lower your risk of heart disease and cancer.

 Follow a heart-healthy diet.
 Choose low-fat foods and those that are low in salt.
 Eat plenty of fruits, vegetables, and foods high in fiber like those made from whole grains.
 And if you drink alcohol, men should not have more than two drinks a day and women only one.
-Get more tips in NIA’s booklet, What’s On Your Plate?
-Smart Food Choices for Healthy Aging.
-The National Heart, Lung, and Blood Institute (NHLBI) has information on two eating plans— Therapeutic Lifestyle Changes (TLC) and Dietary Approaches to Stop Hypertension (DASH).
-See For More Information to learn how to contact NIA and NHLBI.
+Get more information on healthy eating from NIA.
+The National Heart, Lung, and Blood Institute (NHLBI) has information on two eating plans—Therapeutic Lifestyle Changes (TLC) and Dietary Approaches to Stop Hypertension (DASH).

 Keep a healthy weight.
 Your healthcare provider will probably check your weight and height to learn your BMI (body mass index).
 A BMI of 25 or higher means you are at greater risk for heart disease as well as diabetes (high blood sugar) and other health conditions.
 Extra fat around the middle of your body may increase your risk of heart disease.
 A man’s risk of heart disease is increased if his waist measures more than 40 inches.
 A woman’s risk is increased at 35 inches.
 Following a healthy eating plan and being physically active might help you.